Skip to Content

 Over Two Decades of Legal Experience on Your Side

-I am Melissa A. Wilson, founder of Advocate Law Firm, P.A., and I have helped clients secure financial peace of mind for over 20 years.
+I am Melissa A. Wilson, founder of Advocate Law Firm, P.A., and I have helped clients, as an experienced estate planning attorney Bartow residents trust, secure financial peace of mind for over 20 years.
 I believe in providing high-caliber legal counsel to those who need it most, and I am dedicated to providing personalized case strategies to fit your needs.

 Probate is the legal process that takes place after a loved one dies.
 This process is complicated and can include appraisals, wills and trusts, inheritance, and more.
 Every state has its own regulations regarding probate, and Florida is no different.